Mood

 The Barcelona experiment

-In 2019, Eirini was in Barcelona completing her master's degree when she ran a small experiment with her classmates.
+In 2019, while completing her master's degree in Barcelona, Eirini ran a small experiment with her classmates.
 She set up a workshop in a university classroom and walked the group through a simulated decision: choose a bar for tonight.

 That was the beginning of Mood.